 If you’re tired of smoothies and soups, you might consider a soft snack from time to time.
 Remember to choose foods that are nutritious and easy to consume — some good options include hummus, smashed avocado, soft cheeses like cottage and cream cheese, and yoghurt.
 Avoid anything that is too hard or crunchy, and anything that requires you to open your mouth too wide.

 Foods to avoid after surgery

-While there are plenty of foods you can enjoy while your mouth heals following oral surgery, there are some items you should try and avoid completely.
+While there are plenty of foods you can eat after dental implant surgery while your mouth heals, there are some items you should try and avoid completely.
 It’s best to stay away from anything that is spicy, as well as anything that is too hot or cold.
 Acidic foods, such as citrus fruits, can cause irritation at the site of surgery and should be avoided as well.

 Try and stick to soft foods and avoid snacks that are hard, crunchy or that tend to crumble — popcorn, chips and cookies, for example.
 Also, stay away from sticky and chewy foods like candy while your mouth heals.

 It’s also a good idea to avoid using a straw when you drink — rather drink directly from your glass, or use a spoon if you’re drinking a thick smoothie.
 Using a straw tends to create a suction, which could prevent your body from forming the blood clots that prevent bleeding.

 If you are considering dental implant surgery and would like to find out more about the procedure, as well as the options available to you, we recommend that you come in and see us for a consultation.
 Please don’t hesitate to get in touch with us here.